 For most types of businesses not dealing with US residents as partners, the company will likely be the most appropriate option, with governance requirements similar to those in most common law jurisdictions.

-To discuss the appropriate vehicle and structure for your business in the Isle of Man, contact Healy Consultants Group PLC at
+To discuss the appropriate vehicle and structure for your business in the Isle of Man, contact Healy Consultants Group.

 - Guide to Isle of Man partnerships, trusts and LLCs